WICG/attribution-reporting-api/EVENT.md

 ### Sending Scheduled Reports

-Reports for `event` sources will be sent 1 hour after the source expires at its `expiry`.
+Reports for `event` sources will be sent 1 hour after the sources `event_report_window`.

-Reports for `navigation` sources may be reported earlier than the source's `expiry`, at specified points in time relative to when the source event was registered.
+Reports for `navigation` sources may be reported earlier than the source's `event_report_window`, at specified points in time relative to when the source event was registered.
 See [here](https://wicg.github.io/conversion-measurement-api/#delivery-time) for the precise algorithm.